gu-wei-x/vconfig/rust/docs/wiki/en/Get_started.md

 # Getting Started

-Let's create and run application with Variants_de.
-Rust toolchain is prerquired, create a new Cargo project that depends on Variants_de, and then build/run the application.
+Let's create and run application with variants_de.
+Rust toolchain is prerquired, create a new Cargo project that depends on variants_de, and then build/run the application.

 ## Installing Rust